-Candidate committees may not accept contributions from all PACs but are limited to receiving contributions from PACs that are legally able to make direct contributions to candidates.
+Candidate committees may not accept contributions from all PACs but is limited to receiving contributions from PACs legally able to make direct contributions to candidates.
 PACs that are able to make contributions to candidates are subject to the same per election concepts that apply to individuals making contributions to candidates, but the per election amount is different.

-The following chart summarizes the various types of PACs and whether they can make contributions to candidate committees.
+The following chart summarizes the various PAC Types and whether they can make contributions to candidate committees.
 The different types are described in the following sections.